gradle/gradle/subprojects/docs/src/docs/release/notes.md

 1 actionable task: 1 executed
 ```

+### Support for Groovy 4

+Gradle now supports building software using Groovy 4.0.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.
 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.